 While enrolled in VDC, some Veterans may need inpatient (hospital and/or nursing home) care.
-When a Veteran is admitted to an inpatient setting, VA reimburses the full administrative fee for the month when the Veteran was admitted.
+When a Veteran is admitted to an inpatient setting, VA reimburses the full administrative fee for the month when the Veteran was admitted and any month the Veteran receives personal care services.
+Due to the switch to "global budgets," the Veteran's budget is not pro-rated as a result of an inpatient admission.
 A change in the Veteran's case-mix can be authorized and approved by the VAMC if the Veteran's needs change.
 For an inpatient stay that continues beyond 15 days, the Veteran shall be placed in an inactive status starting the month after the 15th day of the inpatient stay, at which time all payments to the provider shall cease until the Veteran's status is reactivated by the VAMC.
 The VA may discharge the Veteran from the VDC program if the VAMC VDC coordinator determines that VDC is no longer clinically appropriate.